corourke/incorta-crypto/SETUP.md

 % brew install npm
 ```

 Note that after you install commands, you will generally need to open a new terminal to use the command.
+You can also use `hash -r` in zsh/bash and `rehash` in sh/csh.

 #### Install Git client